How to Dispose of a Printer

-If you happen to be the owner of a printer that is no longer working and is not worth repairing, you may be wondering how to dispose of a printer properly.
+If you happen to be the owner of a printer that is no longer working and is not worth repairing, you may be wondering how to dispose of an old printer properly.
 These days, it is not only irresponsible to simply throw out an old printer or other electronic device, in some places, it’s actually illegal.
 If you have a printer that is just setting around and collecting dust, there are ways for you to dispose of it properly.

 If you are unsure how to dispose of a printer that is either broken or no longer functional, some of your best options are actually as close as your nearest electronics store.
 There are numerous places you can take your old printer to in order to dispose of it in a responsible way.
 And, a lot of these places actually harvest your old, used printers for the parts that are recyclable.
 That’s good news for everyone who is environmentally conscious.